aplisay/b4brathay/content/blog/locus-plus/index.md

  One of the fun attributes of Plus Codes is that the main Open Source library, provided by Google, and their implementation in Google Maps support the concept of a relative codes where the alphanumeric part is coupled with a placename which is used in place of the most significant digits, so that:

  __9C3XGWG8+7G__, becomes the much more mangeable __GWG8+7G, London, England__.
 In fact the number of digits stripped is variable and depends how close the location being exressed is to the reference point, so the above can be further shortened to: __G8+7G, Hoxton, England__.
-This is now starting to look very doable.
+This is now starting to look fairly concise  .

  ## Spelling them out phonetically

  Of course a web page or application that is aware of the users location can give that to a user spelt out phonetically and ready to be read to the operator: __Golf Eight Plus Seven Golf Victor, Hoxton, England__.

  In many ways, it is a feature that a local placename is part of the text read out as it should alert both the user and the operator situationally, and give an opportunity to query any gross location discrepencies.
-It could however be problematic where has no real idea where they are and has issues clearly pronouncing this placename, so an option to change the placename reference to a different one needs to be part of the application.
-In this way, a user can toggle through alternative ways to express their location until they find one that is easy to express:
+It could however be problematic where the user has no good idea where they are and has issues pronouncing this placename.
+An option to change the placename reference to a different one needs to be part of the application.
+A user can toggle through alternative ways to express their location until they find one that is easy to express:
  `Hotel Juliet Plus Four Five Mike, Nunthorpe, England` `Golf Romeo Hotel Juliet Plus Four Five Mike, Ormesby, England` `Golf Romeo Hotel Juliet Plus Four Five Mike, Middlesbrough, England`